- Lake Winnipeg which is the remnant of a former glacier supports an abundance of wildlife living in the area.

 |31,500 km2 12,200 sq mi||636 km 395 mi||1,637 m 5,371 ft||23,600 km3 5,700 cu mi|

 Lake Baikal is known for being the world’s deepest lake, with a maximum depth that exceeds 5,000 feet.
-The lake is located in Siberia, Russia, making it a rather remote but also an important tourist destination.
-Several villages are near Lake Baikal, and they serve as ecotourist destinations for people that want to see unique ice formations and hike in pristine nature.
+The lake is located in Siberia, Russia, making it a rather remote but also important tourist destination.
+Several villages are near Lake Baikal, and they serve as ecotourism destinations for people that want to see unique ice formations and hike in pristine nature.
 However, the lake is beginning to suffer from pollution in the form of algae blooms, liquid waste, and more.

 5. Lake Tanganyika